 In 2011 Richard completed a degree in music at The Queen's College, University of Oxford.
 Whilst studying at the university he was also a keen solo performer, performing seven solo recitals in some of the most diverse concert venues across Oxford (for more details of these solo programmes please click here).
-Presently he continues to occasionally study lute with the internationally renowned lutenists Jakob Lindberg and Jacob Heringman, having previously studied at Chetham's School of Music with Hugh Cherry and Martin Shepherd, a school where has was awarded three prizes, including those for ‘Early Music’ and for ‘Academic Music’.
+Richard studied lute and guitar with the internationally renowned chordophonists Jakob Lindberg and Jacob Heringman, having previously studied with Hugh Cherry, Wendy Jackson, Martin Eastwell and Martin Shepherd at Chetham's School of Music, wherein the famous institution awarded him three prizes, including those for ‘Early Music’ and for ‘Academic Music’.

 Incidentally, Richard studied the recorder with Alan Davis (Chetham's School of Music) and Grace Barton (Brimingham Conservatoire), and has taken part in masterclasses with Pamela Thorby and Piers Adams.
 Richard is also a keen player of chalumeaux (having recorded the sounds to feature upon the ROLI Seaboard GRAND), and was principal clarinettist for the National Children's Orchestra in his youth, when he also performed as a concerto soloist with the Wirral Youth Orchestra and later as a clarinetist with the National Youth Orchestra.

 In 2012 the Lute Society of Great Britain published his first edition, a critical edition and reconstruction of the ensemble works from Giovanni Battista Granata’s Armoniosi Toni… (Bologna, 1684).
 The work achieved a first-class mark as a submission piece at the University of Oxford, and was informally reviewed as ‘an excellent piece of work – better than some PhD presentations I have read’ by Dr. Monica Hall, an eminent musicologist in the sphere of chordophonic research.